UQUAL

 Two Types of DTI Ratios

 The front-end ratio focuses on housing expenses alone, with a recommended maximum of 28%.
 The back-end ratio encompasses all monthly debts and typically should not exceed 43% for conventional loans.
+For proven tactics to bring these numbers down, see our strategies to lower your debt-to-income ratio.

 Calculation Steps